jlaumon/AssetCooker/Readme.md

 #### InputFilter Reference

+Here is the full list of variables supported by InputFilters.

 | Variable    | Type   | Description                                                                                                               |
 |-------------|--------|---------------------------------------------------------------------------------------------------------------------------|
 | Repo        | string | Name of the Repo the file must be from.                                                                                   |